 Silicon Graphics International (SGI) handles computing on a large scale.
 The company provides high-performance computer servers that are based on the Linux operating system and designed for large-scale data center deployments.
 SGI also offers data storage servers, as well as modular data center systems sold under the ICE brand.
 Its equipment is tailored to quickly access, analyze, process, manage, visualize, and store large amounts of data.
 SGI targets the IT, Internet, financial services, government, and electronics sectors, as well as scientific community.
-Clients have included Amazon.com (18% of sales in 2014), Microsoft, Yahoo!, and Deutsche Bank; the US federal government is also a top client.
+Clients have included Amazon.com (18% of sales in 2014), Microsoft, Yahoo!, and Deutsche Bank.
+In August 2016 SGI agreed to be bought by Hewlett-Packard Enterprise.

 While 67% of SGI's sales come from of its core hardware business, the company's services unit, accounted for 29% of sales in 2014, with the combined product and service segment at 4%.
 The service segment focuses on technical services such as hardware and software maintenance, system installation, configuration, spares management, site preparation, technical training, as well as software upgrades and updates.
 Additionally, the division offers such professional services as consulting, systems design, and support, as well as on-site staffing for customers in need of more hands-on technical assistance.